zachluh/zachluh/README.md

 Hi!
-Im Zach, a student and tutor at Cegep Gerald Godin interested in Fullstack Web Development
+Im Zach, a student, an intern at Artur Art and tutor at Cegep Gerald Godin interested in Fullstack Web Development

 Current projects 🔭: